backupbrew/switchbrew/USB services.md

 **endpoint\_dir** is 0x1 for LIBUSB\_ENDPOINT\_OUT, and 0x2 for
 LIBSB\_ENDPOINT\_IN.

-HID-sysmodule passes hard-coded value 0x1 for **unk**, varies for other sysmodules.
+HID-sysmodule passes hard-coded value 0x1 for **unk**, for bsd-sysmodule this is 0x2.
+For audio-sysmodule, this is 0x0, 0x3, or 0x6.

 ### IClientEpSession